UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/00_GETTING_STARTED.md

    - The new user will receive a confirmation email with login instructions.

 ### Best Practices
-- Always confirm with your manager (e.g., Renata) which role to assign before creating the account.
+- When possible, confirm with your manager (e.g., Renata) which role to assign before creating the account.
 - If someone only needs to update pages or add content, assign them the **Content Editor** role instead of **Administrator**.

 ## Content and Code